JuDFTteam/aiida-fleur/README.md

 #### XML Schema Files:
 in fleur_schema folder

-The Fleur code needs a XMLSchema file, the plugin searches (walks) for them in your PYTHONPATH.
+The Fleur code needs a XMLSchema file, the package comes with the usual fleur schema files.
-Therefore **make sure that the plugin folder is under your PYTHONPATH env variable.**
+The code looks in the fleur_schema/input folder for file versions that fit to the FLEUR input.
-If nothing works add a path to search_path in fleurinp.py (hack).
+Further the plugin looks in our pythonpath if it does not find any matching schema files in this defaul location.

 ___
 ### Workflows/workchains: